sysdiglabs/TechAssessments/SPSACloudISVTechAssessment.md

    - Use Helm to install the [voting app](https://github.com/dockersamples/example-voting-app) into your Kubernetes cluster.

 4. **Explore Sysdig Features:**
-   - Enable runtime policies and generate any secure events (Example: "Terminal Shell in a container")
+   - Enable some runtime policies and generate any events (Example: "Terminal Shell in a container")
    - Review activity audit (Why is this important?).
    - Review posture management, what is failing and what is met.
    - Investigate runtime vulnerability management: Identify top vulnerabilities and explain why.
-   - Can you explain at high level how events are captured at different levels? (containers, and Cloudtrail).
+   - Can you provide a high level overview on how events are captured at different levels? (containers, and Cloudtrail).
    - What are captures?
-How they are taken?
 What is inside?

-5. **Automations for DevSecOps:**
+5. **Automations:**
-   - Explain how to send runtime findings from a policy to a third-party tool.
+   - Explain how to send runtime findings from the "Sysdig Runtime Threat Detection" policy to a third-party tool.
-   - Describe how to automate image scanning in GitHub Actions.
+   - If you had to secure your GitHub Actions pipeline, describe how to automate the image scanning in your GitHub pipeline.
    - Outline an automation that pulls vulnerability data from an image every 24 hours.

 6. **Cluster Review:**